By: Staff Writer

 It is one thing to master your colour but it’s another thing to successfully combine colours while going against the rules of colour combination.

-Here are some basic rules which will enable you achieve a flawless colour blocking technique.
+Here are some basic rules which will enable you to achieve a flawless colour blocking technique.

 - Avoid Prints

-Combining solid colours with patterns is way too dramatic considering the fact that patterns call attention to themselves, whereas the goal of color blocking is to let the whole outfit work together.
-Stick with solid colors.
+Combining solid colours with patterns is way too dramatic considering the fact that patterns call attention to themselves, whereas the goal of colour blocking is to let the whole outfit work together.
+Stick with solid colours.

 - Do Not Combine Too Many Colours